 The location of paths and plantings on reserve access ways and walkways must be designed to ensure the path receives maximum sunlight hours in winter and minimises frosting.
 A vehicle crossing access permit is required or the crossing needs to be approved through the submission of Engineering Plans as part of the subdivision process.
 Consultation with the Council must be undertaken to determine if parking areas and access roadways are required.
-Infrastructure Committee - Public - Adoption of the Code of Practice for Subdivision, Land Use, and Development for Consultation (A4491057)
+Sensitivity: General